patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/wizard/wizard.md

 <img src="./img/wizard-in-page.png" alt="In-page wizard" />

 Wizards can also be added to the content area of a page.
-This will allow greater flexibility in navigating to other locations in your application while within a wizard flow, but it also places greater responsibility on the system to manage state
+This will allow greater flexibility in navigating to other locations in your application while within a wizard flow, but it also places greater responsibility on the system to manage state.

 Note that when a wizard is embedded into a page, the wizard title and description are placed within the page header.
 The same standards that were defined for usage of the title and description for modal wizards should be applied here.